jadhavankush354/Places-along-the-route/README.md

 Integration with APIs: Utilizes TOMTOM, Google Maps, and HERE APIs for location services.
 Technologies Used
 Kotlin: The app is developed using Kotlin programming language.
-Compose UI: UI components are built using Jetpack Compose, the modern toolkit for building native Android UI.
+Compose UI: UI components are built using Jetpack Compose, the modern toolkit for building Android UI.
-TOMTOM API: Used for location-based services including geocoding, routing, and searching nearby places.
+TOMTOM API: Used for location-based services for searching nearby places.
-Google Maps API: Provides map functionality and services such as displaying maps, adding markers, and calculating routes.
+Google Maps API: Provides map functionality and services such as displaying maps.
-HERE API: Utilized for mapping, geocoding, and searching for nearby places.
+HERE API: Utilized for searching for nearby places.
 Installation
 To run the places-along-the-route app on your device or emulator, follow these steps: